robsaundersx/neat-starter-test/src/pages/teaching/creativeprogramming/foundation/drawing.md

 Processing was originally developed as a programming environment for drawing with code and this shows in the ease with which sketches can be programmed to generate visual designs.
 In this section we will take a brief tour of the basics of drawing with Processing.

 ### The Coordinate System
-Often, the first line of a simple Processing sketch contains a call to the function `size(200, 200)`{.language-java}, which in Processing creates a _display window_ of with the given dimensions in pixels:
+Often, the first line of a simple Processing sketch contains a call to the function `size()`{.language-java}, which in Processing creates a _display window_ of with the given dimensions in pixels:
 ```java
 size(200, 200);
 ```